EraxterCodes/EraxterCodes/README.md

 - 🛠️ Focused on platform engineering: Python, TypeScript/React, Docker, Kubernetes, AWS

-- 🤖 Recently built a **Claude Code** integration that auto-generates compliance documentation for platform users in a regulated environment

 - 📚 Always picking up whatever the problem needs next — lately that's meant going deeper on agentic AI tooling

 - 🎮 Also write a fair amount of Lua for WoW addon development in my spare time